Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 That’s the moment the online experience diverges from a good store.
 In a store, uncertainty triggers help.
 “How’s the fit?
 Want to try a size up?”
 Online, uncertainty triggers silence until the customer opens a return portal, creates a ticket, or decides they’re done.

-Return Signals exists for the gap in the middle: a personal relationship with every customer, starting right after delivery.
-If you’re evaluating Return Signals, you’re probably asking some version of “Is this like Attentive?”, “Do I replace Gorgias?”, or “Is this a returns product like Loop?”
-This post breaks down exactly how Return Signals differs from each category.
+Signals exists for the gap in the middle: a personal relationship with every customer, starting right after delivery.
+If you’re evaluating Signals, you’re probably asking some version of “Is this like Attentive?”, “Do I replace Gorgias?”, or “Is this a returns product like Loop?”
+This post breaks down exactly how Signals differs from each category.

 TL;DR

-Return Signals builds a personal relationship between your brand and every customer.
+Signals builds a personal relationship between your brand and every customer.
 It starts with a text after delivery, but the relationship quickly becomes more than post-purchase: customers share fit preferences, ask for product recommendations, and treat the brand like a trusted advisor.
 Returns, exchanges, and repeat purchases are all use cases of that relationship.

 With existing customers, we’ve seen: